bednar/platform/query/docs/SPEC.md

 Most operations output one table for every table they receive from the input stream.

 Operations that modify the group keys or values will need to regroup the tables in the output stream.

+An operation produces side effects when it is constructed from a function that produces side effects.

 ### Built-in operations